 BALFAXAR Rapidly Reverses VKA-Induced Anticoagulation1

-The safety and efficacy of BALFAXAR (n=105) were studied in a randomized, double-blind, multicenter Phase 3 study (NCT02740335) in a head-to-head comparison with Kcentra® (n=103) for the reversal of vitamin K antagonist–induced anticoagulation due to the need for urgent surgery.1
+The safety and efficacy of BALFAXAR (n=105) were studied in a head-to-head, randomized, double-blind, multicenter Phase 3 study with Kcentra (n=103) for the reversal of vitamin K antagonist-induced anticoagulation due to the need for urgent surgery (NCT02740335).1

 The primary endpoint was hemostatic efficacy rating at the end of the surgery assessed by the Independent Endpoint Adjudication Board (IEAB).1